Sotatek-TruongNguyen2/Presale-NFT/README.md

 8. NOTES WHEN EXECUTING BATCH WHITELISTING:
     - In smart-contract folder, i prepare whitelist.json file inside settings folder.
 You guys can check it out and fill it with your whitelisted users.
-It's a json object with key is whitelisted user' address and key is maximum NFT that user can buy in presale round.
+It's a json object with key is whitelisted user' address and value is maximum NFT that user can buy in presale round.
     - After that, You can execute add:whitelist script to execute addToPresaleList function in smart contract.
     - In .env file, you must change the below variables:
         + NETWORK: switch to "mainnet" if you want to deploy to ethereum mainnet.